-34. This flowchart summarises the decision process for being able to use the cost method.
+38. This flowchart summarises the decision process for being able to use the cost method.

-Figure | Hoahoa 1: When an investor of ordinary shares in a foreign company can use the cost method
+Figure | Hoahoa 1: When an investor of ordinary shares in a foreign company (which includes units in a foreign unit trust) can use the cost method